Fo-Zi/nexus-hal-interface/README.md

-# NHAL Interface
+# Nexus HAL Interface

 ## Overview

 The NHAL Interface is a pure C header-only component that aims to define hardware abstraction layer interfaces for embedded systems.
 This component provides no implementation - only interface definitions, types, and contracts that implementation layers must fulfill.

-## Motivation
-My motivation is centered around issues I've faced in my experience when working with Embedded Projects:
-- Many HALs are not designed to ease testability -> I'd end up creating my own shim abstraction layer for every project, just to allow me to unit-test a complex driver or other components.
-- Most HALs tie you to a specific MCU family/Framework/SDK -> Porting efforts if I want to for example use the same peripheral but in some other platform
-- Some HALs try to abstract everything, creating huge complex dependencies -> An overkill for many projects
-- HALs for RTOS and Bare metal are radically different, but **usually** the functionality most drivers need remains the same
+It's part of [nexus-embedded-ecosystem](https://github.com/Fo-Zi/nexus-embedded-ecosystem) ← You can find more documentation and references to other components here

 ## Goals
 My main goal is simply to provide a set of interfaces **for myself**, and ease the pain points I mentioned before.
 That said, if someone else